 A dig your own graveyard dessert bar is the perfect Halloween party idea with chocolate covered tombstones, pudding plots, and candy coffins!

 I created this fun printable that walks you through each of the sections of my table.
-You can click here to download the printable or click on the image below for a downloadable version.
+You can click the link below to download the printable or click on the image below for a downloadable version.

 First, you have pick a pudding plot.
 I found these Super Size Snack Pack pudding cups at Walmart and knew they would be the perfect base for my dessert graves because they’re the perfect individual containers to hold fun and creative mix-ins!
 They sell them in a variety of flavors but I’m partial to chocolate, so the two options I provided were the chocolate and the chocolate vanilla mix.

 Next up is picking your potion to mix into your pudding.
 You get to choose the potion that makes the dessert grave necessary.
 I set up this section like a witches lair with tons of great options like for mixing into the pudding like gummy worms, chocolate chips, and my personal favorite sweetened coconut.
 There are so many things you could use as mix-ins; these are just some of my favorites.

 After you’ve mixed up your potion, it’s time to choose your coffin.
 I found the cutest coffin containers that were perfect for filling with tons of sweet and spooky treat options.
 And on the inside lid of the coffin I just used a permanent marker to give each treat a Halloween inspired name because you know Sour Patch Kids isn’t nearly as exciting as mini monsters.